Claw-Laboratory/nicotine_metabolomics/README.md

 ## OBJECTS:
-"t_allSamplesMetabolites" for curated nicotine metabolite dataset "t_allSamples" as the master (all variables all samples dataframe, post-QC, after specific exclusions) "clean_df" as the finalized, shared dataset, 18 variables, n=816 (inc. 28 controls)
+"t_allSamplesMetabolites" for curated nicotine metabolite dataset "t_allSamples_postExclusions" as the master (all variables all samples dataframe, post-QC, after specific exclusions) "clean_df" as the finalized, shared dataset, 18 variables, n=816 (inc. 28 controls)

 ## SUPPLEMENTARY FILES to this script: